Short Answer

 Contract Snapshot

 This market resolves YES if the FDA approves any psychedelic substance for medical use by the end of 2026.
-It resolves NO if no such approval occurs by this deadline.
-No special settlement conditions or additional key dates are mentioned.
+It resolves NO if the FDA has not approved any psychedelic substance for medical use by this date.
+The key deadline for approval is the end of 2026.
+No special settlement conditions are detailed in the provided content.

 Available Contracts